Judicial Profile: Department 34

 - Member, California Judges Association, 2001 to present

-- Member, Contra Costa County Superior Court Committees: Criminal, Jury, Operations, Probation Officers
+- Member, Contra Costa County Superior Court Committees (specific committees can vary year to year)

 - Member, Hellenic Law Society, c.
 1985 to present